GenesysCloudBlueprints/set-emergency-group-lambda-blueprint/blueprint/index-draft.md

 ### Clone the GitHub repository

 Clone the GitHub repository [set-emergency-group-lambda-blueprint](https://github.com/GenesysCloudBlueprints/set-emergency-group-lambda-blueprint "Opens the GitHub repository") to your local machine.
 The `set-emergency-group-lambda-blueprint/blueprint` folder includes solution-specific scripts and files in the following subfolders:
-* `lambda-code` - Source code for the AWS Lambda function.
+* `lambda-code` - Source code for the AWS Lambda function
-* `terraform` - All Terraform files to deploy the application.
+* `terraform` - All Terraform files to deploy the application

 ### Set up your AWS and Genesys Cloud credentials

-To run this project using the AWS and Genesys Cloud Terraform provider, open a terminal window, set the following environment variables and run Terraform:
+To run this project using the AWS and Genesys Cloud Terraform provider, open a Terminal window, set the following environment variables and run Terraform:

  * `GENESYSCLOUD_OAUTHCLIENT_ID` - The Genesys Cloud OAuth client credential under which the CX as Code provider runs.
  * `GENESYSCLOUD_OAUTHCLIENT_SECRET` - The Genesys Cloud OAuth client secret under which the CX as Code provider runs.
  * `GENESYSCLOUD_REGION` - Location of your organization in the Genesys Cloud region.
- * `AWS_ACCESS_KEY_ID` - The AWS Access Key that you must set up in your Amazon account to allow the AWS Terraform provider to act.
+ * `AWS_ACCESS_KEY_ID` - The AWS access key that you must set up in your Amazon account to allow the AWS Terraform provider to act.
- * `AWS_SECRET_ACCESS_KEY` - The AWS Secret that you must set up in your Amazon account to allow the AWS Terraform provider to act.
+ * `AWS_SECRET_ACCESS_KEY` - The AWS secret that you must set up in your Amazon account to allow the AWS Terraform provider to act.

-**Note:** In this project, the Genesys Cloud OAuth Client is given the Master Admin role.
+**Note:** In this project, the Genesys Cloud OAuth client is given the Master Admin role.

 ### Configure your Terraform build